 - The benefit of no business model

-- How to measure the success of progressive workplaces
+- How to measure the success of inspiring workplaces

-- Why self-managing won’t work for every workplace
+- Why self-managed decision making won’t work for every workplace

 - The 8 trends that they’ve seen